adobe/antialiased-cnns/README.md

 ## (4) Results

-We show accuracy vs. consistency for various networks.
+We show consistency (y-axis) vs accuracy(x-axis) for various networks.
+Up and to the right is good.

 We *italicize* a variant if it is not on the Pareto front -- that is, it is strictly dominated in both aspects by another variant.
 We **bold** a variant if it is on the Pareto front.
 We **bold** highest values per column.

 Achieving better consistency, while maintaining or improving accuracy, is an open problem.
 We invite you to participate!